vbhvshukla/ytFullStack/Readme.md

 14. Make model user and video in models.
 15. Install a package mongoose aggregate paginate v2(used in video model) and bcryptjs
 16. Added jsonwebtoken
 17. As soon as the data is going to be saved in database, we can run pre hook of mongoose (encrypt password).
-(In user.model.js Prehook)
+(In user.model.js Prehook) (comparePassword method in user.model.js)
 18. Install jsonwebtoken , Make Access/Refresh Token Secret in ENV
 19. File upload (utility / cloudnary or fileupload) using Cloudinary and Multer(install)
 20. Add utils/cloudinary to env variables.
 21. Added Multer(fileuploader) middleware
 22. Make controllers first being user.
 23. Make user route in routes and import in app.js
+24. In user.controller.js Create userRegister using asynchandler , take avatar localfilepath using req.files upload files on cloudinary.
+25. Create user from User schema (User.create) and send the response as return res.json(userCreated);
+26. In cloudinary.js in utils we added fs.unlink to delete file from temp after successfully getting uploaded as well as upon failing.
+27. Added generateToken , generateRefreshToken in user.model.js
+28.